Abhishek22K/Credit-Card-Fraud-Detection/README.md

 ![confusion-matrix](https://github.com/user-attachments/assets/cd261604-5a6d-4764-b82a-92dc9846e715)

-> Replace `screenshot.png` with an actual screenshot of the model's performance metrics.

 ## Conclusion

 This model successfully detects fraudulent credit card transactions with a high level of accuracy.
 However, given the class imbalance (fraudulent transactions represent only 0.172% of the dataset), further techniques like oversampling, undersampling, or using more advanced machine learning algorithms can be explored to improve performance.